-Understanding how to manage your portfolio during periods of rising rates can help to mitigate any potential negative effects.
+Understanding how to manage your portfolio when rates are rising can help to mitigate any potential negative effects.
 The chart below shows the price-yield relation for a 10-year, 9% annual coupon bond.

 What to Do When Interest Rates Go Up

 Big rate gyrations, in both the short- and long-term, can significantly impact the balance in your portfolio.
 And, as in tightrope walking, balance is critical to success in investing.

 When consumers spend less, it directly impacts corporate net profits.
 Shrinking revenues or reduced profit growth can, in turn, affect a company stock's performance.

 The Impact on Bonds